Privacy & Security using Mobile Internet

 - DON'T: Don't use the same password twice.

-- DO: Use a WPA2 password for your own private Wi-Fi network.
+- DO: Use at least a WPA2 password for your own private Wi-Fi network.

 - DON'T: Do not forget to change the default passwords on your networking gear.